 The Russian language uses the Cyrillic alphabet.
 Some letters are the same as the English alphabet, but others are a little different, so it’s important to take the time to learn Cyrillic.

 There are a lot of resources that offer transliterations of Russian words to save you the trouble, but these are actually likely to waste more of your time than just learning the alphabet.

 The reasons for this are twofold:

-- Additionally, there are a number of words in Russian that are similar to English words.
-We’ll go into this more later, but the fact of the matter is, if you lean on transliterations, you won’t be able to read at all.
+- There are a number of words in Russian that are similar to English words.
+If you lean on transliterations, you won’t be able to read at all.
 However, if you learn the alphabet, even if you don’t study any vocabulary, you’ll still be able to understand some written words just by sounding them out.

 There are lots of great resources out there for learning the Russian alphabet.
 For instance, you might try Master Russian’s guide or RussianPlus’s popular YouTube video:

 Getting fully fluent will still take some more time, but being able to communicate in Russian right off the bat is like getting a running start on the road to fluency.
-After all, if you know the most common words, you’ll be able to hold basic conversations and listen to authentic sources, which will in turn lead to more learning.
+After all, if you know the most common words, you’ll be able to hold basic conversations and listen to authentic sources, which will, in turn, lead to more learning.